gardb/WorkSample/README.md

 If there is a duplicate `Driver` requested, an error will be added, and continue to read the rest of the data in the list.

-The Driver class includes a custom `hashCode` function to allow the object to be accessible in the map by comparing an identical object.
-This allows for scalability, rather than storing the driver's name in the map as a String.
+The Driver class includes a custom `hashCode` function to allow the object to be accessible in the map by comparing an identical object (in this case, the String `name`).
+This allows for scalability (including additional driver details), rather than storing the driver's name as only a String in the map.

 If `index [0]` in the array is equal to `Trip`, the tool will read `index [1]` to access the driver's name, and check that this driver has already been registered in the map.
 If the driver has not been registered, an error will be added, and continue to read the rest of the data in the list.
 If the driver is registered, the tool will run `calculateTrip` on the remaining parts of the array, and add the resulting total to the key `Driver`'s value.